-The requirements on sulfur reductions on the shipping industry will deliver significant reductions in the environmental impact of international shipping.
-The regulation is, however, perceived as the most expensive regulation ever passed by the IMO and comes with high costs, especially when a global 0,5 limit enters into force in 2020 outside SECAs.
-The incentive for non-compliance is therefore huge.
-But what comprises the sulphur regulation, what are the challenges and what are the legal possibilities for enforcing them?
+The requirements on sulfur reductions on the shipping industry are already delivering significant environmental improvements.
+The 0,5% global sulphur cap in 2020 will on the other hand be the most expensive regulation ever passed by the IMO and creates huge incentives for non-compliance.
+But what comprises the sulphur regulation?
+What are the challenges and the legal possibilities for enforcing global sulphur cap?

 12:00 - 13:00 Sandwiches and networking

-Introduction by Peter Krog-Meyer, Senior Advisor, Danish Maritime Authority
+Introduction by Clea Henrichsen, Special Advisor, Danish Maritime Authority

 What have we learned from SECA and what are the challenges related to the global cap?
 How could an efficient regulation and enforcement be structured within the framework of the existing legal possibilities and barriers?